codejav8/codejav8/README.md

 ## Hi, my name is Jaime. 👋
-## Passionate about technology and I like to learn programming with projects.. 👋
+ <h2> Passionate about technology and I like to learn programming with projects.</h2>

 <!--